 At the present, he is involved in a working group of the United Nations (Global Compact, Principles for Responsible Management Education, PRME) aiming at reducing corruption though curriculum development for Higher Education.
 Bertrand Venard is also Research Director of a project to help the government of Bhutan to reduce corruption.
-His research interests concern competitive intelligence, deviance, fraud and corruption, especially in emerging countries.
+His research interests concern white-collar crime such as corruption, cyber security and competitive intelligence.
 He has published more than 50 academic articles.